Buying & Leasing Property

 2. Keep in mind of debts you have on the property

-Villas may be categorized as house but the different is that they connote a sense of exclusivity and class.
+Villas may be categorized as houses but the difference is that they connote a sense of exclusivity and class.
 Villas are usually located in a gated complex and on a separate plot of their own; whereas houses are not.

-Even Thai law is not permitted the foreigners to own a land, leasing a land under a land lease agreement registered with the Land Department and consequently build a structure or own a house on the leased land are allowed.
+Even though Thai law does not permit foreigners to own land, leasing land under a land lease agreement registered with the Land Department and consequently building a structure or owning a house on the leased land are allowed.

 To expand their rights as land lessees, foreigners must acquire the correct legal ownership of the structure.
 The term of the land lease for foreigners invariably relates to the ownership by possession or the right given to them to use and possess the land.
 This could be established by obtaining either of the following from the local land office:

 - A building permit, issued under the foreigner’s name

 - The Thai script sale agreement

 Foreign ownership of the villa must also be made in writing and must be registered by the local land office.
 This is in accordance to the Civil Code Section 456 under the Thai Contract Law.

 The process of transferring the ownership of a villa to a foreigner involves the following: